stan-dev/stanc3/README.markdown

 Run `./stan.native` on individual .stan file to compile it.
 Use `-?` to get command line options for debugging.

+Run `./compile_menhir_errors.sh` to compile custom syntax errors if you have added any in the `src/stan/parser.messages` file.

 ## Done, so far
 - A lexer
 - A LR(1) parser (without any shift/reduce conflicts), constructing an AST